ninakali/ninakali.github.io/notes/win2/index.md

 ![](history/16_5_ms.png)
 <p class="imgdesc">New Microsoft logo from around that time.</p>

-According to "Barbarians led by Bill Gates" by Eller, somewhere around late 1982, a small team of engineers at Microsoft was tasked to copy VisiOn and reverse-engineer Xerox Star.
+According to "Barbarians led by Bill Gates" by Eller, somewhere around late 1982, a small team of engineers at Microsoft was tasked to copy Visi On and reverse-engineer Xerox Star.
 The result of a few months of work, a demo called "Interface Manager", was presented internally in April 1983.

 </div>